kermodegroup/BayesianSelectionMLIP/README.md

 ### Julia Installation
 To use ACE models and descriptor features, the code requires Julia, with the ACEpotentials (v0.6), ASE, and JuLIP packages installed.

-The installation instructions below are modified from the [ACEpotentials v0.6 docs](https://acesuit.github.io/ACEpotentials.jl/v0.6/gettingstarted/installation/)
+The installation instructions below are modified from the [ACEpotentials v0.6 docs](https://acesuit.github.io/ACEpotentials.jl/v0.6/gettingstarted/installation/), to be ran from a `julia` repl:

 ```
 using Pkg